GNOME/pygobject/docs/devguide/overview.rst

 The test suite gets regularly run on all supported platforms using https://github.com/pygobject/pygobject-ci

-There is currently no integration with bugzilla/git.gnome.org for this and the status has to be checked manually.
+There is currently no integration with the git repo for this and the status has to be checked manually.